-The Programme utilises a flipped classroom approach in which reading material and other learning resources (e.g. video clips) are made available off-line prior to teaching, allowing students time to engage with the resources.
-Classroom time is then focused on discussing, presenting, troubleshooting, and engaging in a range of artistic and other creative activities to explore a range of educational concepts and their application to clinical education contexts.
+The programme utilises a flipped classroom approach in which reading material and other learning resources (e.g. video clips) are made available prior to teaching, allowing students time to engage with the resources.
+Virtual classroom time is then focused on discussing, presenting, troubleshooting, and engaging in a range of creative activities to explore a range of educational concepts and their application to clinical education contexts.
 We believe that the variety of approaches offers students with a diverse range of backgrounds, abilities, personalities and preferences to engage effectively and critically with the material.
-We also discuss, and encourage debate about, inclusivity issues within clinical education, such as the extent to which postgraduate training curricula are gendered or are blind to (and therefore perpetuate) issues that affect particular individuals or groups.
+We also discuss, and encourage debate about, inclusivity issues within clinical education, such as the extent to which established educational policies and practices may perpetuate challenges affecting particular individuals or groups.

-Feedback is provided in a range of formats and modalities, and students are encouraged to request feedback on up to three specific areas of their work, which will allow the creation of a dialogical approach which can be continued from one module to the next, with the student being the driver of the conversation.
+Feedback is provided in a range of formats and modalities, and students are encouraged to request feedback on specific areas of their work, which will allow the creation of a dialogical approach which can be continued from one module to the next, with the student being the driver of the conversation.